oracle/python-cx_Oracle/doc/src/api_manual/soda.rst

 .. method:: SodaOperation.fetchArraySize(value)

-    Specifies the numnber of documents that are fetched at a single time from the SODA collection.
+    This is a tuning method to specify the number of documents that are internally fetched in batches by calls to :meth:`~SodaOperation.getCursor()` and :meth:`~SodaOperation.getDocuments()`.
+It does not affect how many documents are returned to the application.
 A value of 0 will use the default value (100).
 This method is only available in Oracle Client 19.5 and higher.

     As a convenience, the SodaOperation object is returned so that further criteria can be specified by chaining methods together.